garrandall/popular-music-data/tracks/she-s-got-that-vibe-r--kelly-public-announcement.md

 Gladys got it (come on, she's got that vibe)
 Montina's got it (come on, she's got that vibe)
-Little cute Aaliyah's got it (yeah, she's got that vibe) Ooh, Stacy's got it (that girl has got that vibe)
+Little cute Aaliyah's got it (yeah, she's got that vibe) Oh, Stacy's got it (that girl has got that vibe)
 I'll tell you Tina's got it (come on, she's got that vibe) I'll tell you Ria's got it (Yes yes, she's got that vibe) Oh, Laura's got it (come on, she's got that vibe)